Colebuildanddevelop/StonkKings/README.md

       - verify malicious req
       - cant trade unless tournament has started
       - handle selling and buying in the backend x
       - handle selling and buying in the frontend
+        - display tournament balance, update in dom positions and balance every trade that is created
-        - handle latest price
+        - handle latest price x
           - poll fetch the latest quote and push to data ?
       - handle getting all current postitions